turbot/steampipe-plugin-alicloud/docs/tables/alicloud_slb_load_balancer.md

   delete_protection = 'on';
 ```

-### List SLB load balancers that are created in last 30 days
+### List SLB load balancers that are created in the last 30 days

 ```sql
 select